 Pres Mubarak has vowed to cling to power till September, even if he resigns this week there will be a period of instability.

-If I was you I'd start looking at alternative destinations. about 7 years ago
+If I was you I'd start looking at alternative destinations. over 7 years ago

 Luxor is a long way from Cairo where the protests are and what you can do is wait for the couple of days if you see that the situation is escalating then I advise you cancel your trip however if things calm down and the demonestration is over then you can go ahead and go to Luxor.